 Facebook Suspends Political Data Firm Used In Trump Campaign

-Facebook has suspended the data analytics firm the Trump campaign relied on during the 2016 election for allegedly improperly receiving user data and then possibly failing to get rid of it.
-On Friday, the social media giant announced that Cambridge Analytica; its parent company Strategic Communication Laboratories (SCL); Christopher Wylie, who helped found Cambridge and a U.K.-based professor were all barred from Facebook pending an investigation.
+Facebook has suspended the data analytics firm that the Trump campaign relied on during the 2016 election, saying the firm improperly received user data and then may have failed to get rid of it.

+On Friday, the social media giant announced that Cambridge Analytica; parent company Strategic Communication Laboratories; Christopher Wylie, who helped found Cambridge Analytica; and U.K.-based professor Aleksandr Kogan were all barred from Facebook pending an investigation.

-That professor, Aleksandr Kogan of the University of Cambridge, came up with an app billed on Facebook as a personality predictor "used by psychologists."
-270,000 people downloaded "thisisyourdigitallife," according to Facebook, and in doing so gave away their data; some — depending on security settings — even gave away information about their Facebook friends.
+Kogan of the University of Cambridge came up with an app billed on Facebook as a personality predictor "used by psychologists."
+About 270,000 people downloaded "thisisyourdigitallife," according to Facebook, and in doing so gave away their data; some — depending on security settings — even gave away information about their Facebook friends.

-Although users may not have realized it, the mining of their personal information was above board; just by downloading the app they had — knowingly or not — consented to giving it away.
+Although users may not have realized it, the mining of their personal information was aboveboard; just by downloading the app they had — knowingly or not — consented to giving it away.

 But they did not consent to Kogan giving it away, Facebook says.
 And when Kogan passed on their data to Cambridge Analytica, he violated platform policies against sharing information with a third party.